31 Fuzzy Succulent Plants that make you go “Awww!”

 Easiest Succulents to Grow #8: Pincushion Cactus – Mammillaria

-Pincushion Cactus is a very pretty cactus that got its name from its very sharp needles!
+Pincushion Cactus is a very pretty cactus that got its name from its very sharp thorns!
 This guy needs plenty of space as each needle has a hooked end that can be hard to get out of the skin.
 So once again, I wouldn’t suggest this plant for people with young children in the home.
 Pincushion Cactus is fairly easy to maintain, however.
 It just requires a lot of sunlight (if you have a bright south-facing window, that would be best).
 The soil also needs to dry out before its next watering.
 Pincushion Cactus will also need a period of no watering (during the wintertime) to allow it to go into dormancy.
-This is needed if you want it to produce those gorgeous blooms!
+This is needed if you want it to produce those gorgeous pink flowers!
 Get it here!

 Easiest Succulents to Grow #9: Snake Plant – Sansevieria trifasciata

 This is another of my favorite indoor succulents as it’s one of the few thick, fleshy-leaved plants that does well in low light conditions.
 It is also on my list of Top 10 Hard to Kill HouseplantsAnd… it is also one of the large succulents that is also easy to grow!
-With its bright, vertical lines, Snake Plant does well in any room.
+With its bright, vertical lines, Snake Plant (also called mother-in-law’s tongue) does well in any room.
 Make sure to let the soil dry out between watering and plant in a well-draining soil.
 If left too wet, it may start to rot at the base.
 If given higher amounts of indirect lights, it is more likely to keep its colorful markings.
 Prune out any damaged leaves to keep it looking fresh and healthy, but know that once the tip has been clipped, it will no longer grow in height.
 Get it here!

 Snake Plant is number nine on my list of the easiest succulents to grow indoors!